Alumni IT services they keep and lose

 • ITS Service Center Assistance

-Alumni may continue to contact the ITS Service Center for help with U-M computing services.
+Alumni may continue to contact the ITS Service Desk for help with U-M computing services.

 • Academic Pricing on Some Items at the Showcase